Discover New York: A Day Trip Escape To Bear Mountain [Photo Essay]

 I ultimately chose the Perkins Memorial Tower Trail because it promised a historic museum and the chance to summit Bear Mountain.

-For this I followed the white blazes to traverse along part of the famous Appalachian Trail, as six miles (10 kilometers) of it are in the park.
+For it, I followed the white blazes to traverse along part of the famous Appalachian Trail, as six miles (10 kilometers) of it are in the park.
 There were quite a bit of stone steps along the way and a lot of uphill climbing, although there wasn’t any point where I felt breathless (I did work up quite a sweat, though!).

 A few lookout points offered a scenic break and the chance to stop for lunch, and the trail was very straightforward and clearly marked.